Popular Topics

 Neuro Ophthalmologist

 All vision problems need not necessarily stem from the eye.
 Some vision problems involve the brain.
 Neuro ophthalmology is the sub specialty of both neurology and ophthalmology.
-A neuro ophthalmologist is a phycian who specializes in the diseases affecting vision that originates from the nervous system.
+A neuro ophthalmologist is a Physician who specializes in the diseases affecting vision that originates from the nervous system.
 Conditions such as optic nerve disorders, loss of vision from central nervous system disease, double vision diplopia and involuntary movement of the eyes nystagmus are some of the disorders under the purview of a neuro ophthalmologist.
-An ophthalmologsit attends to patients with disease or injury in the eye ball, cornea and the lens or into the eyeball at the retina inside the eye.
+An ophthalmologist attends to patients with disease or injury in the eye ball, cornea and the lens or into the eyeball at the retina inside the eye.
 If any problem occurs behind the eye in the optic nerve or in some distinct visual pathways connecting the brain, it requires the special skills of a neuro ophthalmologist.

 A neuro ophthalmologist could be an ophthalmologist or a neurologist with additional special training.
 After completing a residency program in any one of the two specialty areas, they take a fellowship in neuro ophthalmology for a year or two before starting to practice as a neuro ophthalmologist.
-A neuro ophthalmologist attends to a full spectrum of neuro opthalmic conditions including evaluation, diagnostic and referral services of rare and complex disorders.
+A neuro ophthalmologist attends to a full spectrum of neuro ophthalmic conditions including evaluation, diagnostic and referral services of rare and complex disorders.
 A neuro ophthalmologist caters to:

 • Patients who suddenly lose part of their side vision.